techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 You can turn on or off voice and face enrollment for specific users, or groups using the [Team meeting](/powershell/module/teams/set-csteamsmeetingpolicy) policy.

-You can use a new meeting policy you create or use the Global (Org-wide default) policy to turn this on using the Teams admin center or PowerShell.
+You can use a new meeting policy you create or use the Global (Org-wide default) policy to turn on voice and face enrollment using the Teams admin center or PowerShell.

 By default, voice and face enrollment is disabled for all users in the organization, but admins can change this setting using PowerShell.